KMeans

 - Randomly initializes

-centroids - Iteratively assigns points to closest centroid
+kcentroids - Iteratively assigns points to closest centroid

 - Updates centroids until convergence